educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ##  Install the `conda` Package Manager

-We will use `conda` in order to create and manage our JupyterHub deployment and create additional environments for use in JupyterLab. `conda` will be used in order to create and manage a default environment that will be made available to users of JupyterLab.
+You will use `conda` in order to create and manage our JupyterHub deployment and create additional environments for use in JupyterLab. `conda` will be used in order to create and manage a default environment that will be made available to users of JupyterLab.
 Likewise, users *may* use `conda` in order to manage their custom environments.

 Instructions for installing conda using a RPM or Debian package manager are described in [RPM and Debian Repositories for Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/rpm-debian.html).